qd29/SCIP/README.md

 9. Specify `ALIGNMENT_PATH` to the path containing alignment files.
 Each sample must have its own subdirectory.
 For example, alignment file for sample001 should be stored at: `ALIGNMENT_PATH/sample001/sample001.bam`.
 Corresponding index files (bai or crai) must also be available.
 10. Specify `OMIM` as the path of the OMIM `genemap2.txt` file.
 11. Specify `expression_file` as the path of the file that contains expression level per gene in the tissue-of-interest.
 This information is optional.
 If a user does not wish to provide this file, specify the path to an empty file.
     - a.
 Two tab-separated columns.
 Each row is a gene.
-The first column is HGNC gene symbol, and the second column is expression level.
+The first column is the HGNC gene symbol, and the second column is the expression level.
 For example:
     > A1BG 7.627
     - b.
 Example file available at `./hg[19/38]_files/demo/gene_exp_demo.txt`.
 12. Specify `GO_terms` as the path of the file that contains GO terms information per gene.
 This information is optional.
 If a user does not wish to provide this file, specify the path to an empty file.
     - a.
 Two tab-separated columns.
 Each row is a gene.
-The first column is HGNC gene symbol; the second column is GO-terms-of-interest for this gene, separated by a vertical bar.
+The first column is the HGNC gene symbol; the second column is GO-terms-of-interest for this gene, separated by a vertical bar.
 For example:
     > DGKA Signaling|CalciumIon
     - b.
 Example file available at `./hg[19/38]_files/demo/go_terms_genes_demo.txt`.
 13. Specify `REF_BAM` as the path of the whole-genome alignment file of a reference sample.